Aravind-A/AppDev-Projects/README.md

 ###Audio Recorder

 	A standard audio recorder app to record and save audios.
 They can then be renamed, shared or deleted.

+###Currency Converter

+	Know the value of your budget in different currencies using live exchange rates.